ThatCraigKid/ThatCraigKid/README.md

 Pete and Ojay.
 These two are awesome friends that I usually draw with on Magma.
 They are genuienly amazing people and I'm so glad that I'm friends with them.
 I have no idea what to say about them,, they are just really cool people ok? ok.

 Fishy / Ccchan.
-My first friend on ponytown, she's amazing.
+My first friend on ponytown, their amazing.
 Fishy, if you're going through something, I'm always here if you want to talk about it, ok?
 You are a great person and you should remember that!!

 </details>